iskodirajga/buzzingpixel.com/system/user/content/software/ansel-ee/documentation/sections/01--getting-started/03--configuring.md

 This field is blank on new installs.
 If you wish all image URLs to be served from a CDN (for instance), you can enter a fully qualified URL here.

 The config override item is `$config['ansel']['default_host']`.

-#### Image cache location and Image cache url

-The Image cache location setting must be a full server path to a publicly URL accessible directory Ansel can use for caching images that are resized on the fly.
-New installations set this to the default value  `path/to/public/dir/images/ansel_image_cache/`.
-Make sure this directory has the appropriate permissions for PHP to write to it.

-And the Image cache url must be the publicly accessible URL of that cache directory.
-The new install default value is `/images/ansel_image_cache/`.

-The config override items are:

-`$config['ansel']['image_cache_location']`
-`$config['ansel']['image_cache_url']`

 #### Default maximum quantity